greinhard2003/CSC480-Project/README.md

 ## Project Overview

 Train an AI agent to play Super Mario Bros using PPO (Proximal Policy Optimization) with customizable reward functions.
-The project includes two distinct reward strategies: one optimized for speed completion and another for coin collection.
+The branch includes a reward strategy optimized for World 1 completion.

 ## Prerequisites